pachterlab/kb_docs/docs/source/sc/technologies.rst

 * One can format their own **custom** technology string specifying the read locations of the barcodes, UMIs, and the biological sequence that is to be mapped (see below).

-.. admonition:: Custom technology tring
+.. admonition:: Custom technology string

   The **custom** technology string (supplied to ``-x``) contains the format ``barcode:UMI:DNA``, representing the locational information of the barcode, UMI, and the DNA (where DNA is the biological read to be mapped):